smangham/fair-research-software/episodes/03-tools-practices.md

 ### Document your software

-Include thorough documentation, such as code comments, API specification, setup guides, and usage instructions, to ensure the software is easy to understand, use and extend.
+Provide clear and comprehensive documentation, including code comments, API specifications, setup guides, and usage instructions, to ensure the software is easy to understand, use, and extend.

+Software documentation varies in scope and intended audience (developers and contributors, end-users, system administrators, etc.), ranging from **code-level documentation** for developers and end-users looking to modify and extend the code to **project and product-level** documentation help different users discover the software, understand its functionality, legal terms, installation, contribution guidelines and project governance.
+More extensive documentation, including full websites with function definitions, usage examples, tutorials, and guides, can further support adoption.

+While you may not need as much documentation as a large commercial product, ensuring your code is well-documented is essential for making it discoverable, reusable, and maintainable.

 ### License your software